marcobiasizzo/ConTest/README.md

 A feedforwad control is applied to move the cart.
 In the first example the model applied for the feedforward corresponds to the simulation.
-In the other example a different tilt angle is considered.
+In the other examples a different tilt angle is considered.

 The feedforward controller has been tuned considering the 10% of tilt and the absence of friction